Chukwuemeka-Ike/Swarm-Robotics-2/README.md

 Take note of the manually measured distances, they are needed in the calibration script.

-From the Android app, set all the modules as anchors in the same network and specify the initiator correctly.
+From the android app, put all the modules in the same network and set them as anchors.
+From the powered ones, only one of them must be set as initiator.

 Use `antenna_offset_finding.m` MATLAB script in `uwb_matlab_scripts/` directory of this repo to find the offsets of each UWB module.
 Then set the offsets in `antenna_calibration.yaml` in `src/swarm_launch/config/` folder.
 Comments of the script should be sufficient to guide you for further details.

 Note: This script would work on Windows 10 but not in Windows 11 as of writing this document.
 See details [here](https://www.mathworks.com/matlabcentral/answers/1912280-bluetooth-scanning-error-in-windows-11-solutions#answer_1173820)

 This script uses the BLE interface of the firmware to communicate with the tags.
 For further information see section 7 of [DWM1001 Firmware API Guide](https://www.qorvo.com/products/d/da007975)

+After the calibration is done, set modules back as tags those you won't to use as anchors from the Android app.

 ## Script to Calculate and Write the Anchor positions into the Modules
 Mount the UWB anchors in the (high bay) area.
 Measure the distances between them with a laser distance meter.